ksahlin/isONcorrect/README.md

 ### Running

-For a file with raw ONT cDNA reads the following pipeline is recommended (bash script provided below)
+For a single file with raw ONT cDNA reads, the following pipeline is recommended (bash script to run this provided below)
-1. Get full-length ONT cDNA sequences produced by [pychopper](https://github.com/nanoporetech/pychopper) (a.k.a. `cdna_classifier`)
+1. Get full-length ONT cDNA sequences ([pychopper](https://github.com/nanoporetech/pychopper) (a.k.a. `cdna_classifier`))
-2. Cluster the full length reads where a cluster corresponds to a gene/gene-family
+2. Cluster the full length reads where a cluster corresponds to a gene/gene-family (isONclust)
 3. Make fastq files of each cluster
-4. Correct individual clusters
+4. Correct individual clusters (isONcorrect)
 5. Optional (join reads from separate clusters back to a single file)

 Below shows specific pipeline script to go from raw reads `raw_reads.fq` to corrected full-length reads `all_corrected_reads.fq` (please modify/remove arguments as needed).